thipages/serialp/README.md

 - either a _function (index,success,result)_ which returns a boolean.
 - or a _boolean_

-if observer returns false, promises execution stops
+if observer returns false, promises execution stops.